drug-design/course/docs/chapters/stereochemistry.md

 #### Thorpe-Ingold Effect

-The H-C-H angle in methane is 109.5<sup>o</sup>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/thorpe-ingold-effect-b473d9c8'><i class='fa fa-play' aria-hidden='true'></i></button>The H-C-H angle in methane is 109.5<sup>o</sup>.
 The progressive substitution of the hydrogens by larger hydrocarbon groups result in the increase of the bond angle between the large ligands while the bond angle between the hydrogen atoms decreases (Thorpe-Ingold effect).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer